Sigma-Ryden/Eightrefl/README.md

 Use macros for code generation or read the documentation and write your own code.

-Is a header-only library implemented purely in C++17.
+A library implemented purely in C++17.

 See last stable library version [here](https://github.com/Sigma-Ryden/Rew/tree/master/package).